graphql-java-kickstart/graphql-java-servlet/README.md

 Relay.js support is provided by the [EnhancedExecutionStrategy](https://github.com/graphql-java/graphql-java-annotations/blob/master/src/main/java/graphql/annotations/EnhancedExecutionStrategy.java) of [graphql-java-annotations](https://github.com/graphql-java/graphql-java-annotations).
 You **MUST** pass this execution strategy to the servlet for Relay.js support.

-This is the default execution strategy for the `OsgiGraphQLServlet`, and must be added as a dependency when using that servlet.
+This is the default execution strategy for the `OsgiGraphQLHttpServlet`, and must be added as a dependency when using that servlet.

 ## Apollo support